As of Dec 2025 we have approx 130 applicants on our waiting list with over 50 for our Beavers section.

 We do not operate a sibling policy (we assess all applications individually)

-If a parent/carer does not respond to our email invitation or attends for the entirety of the 4 week challenge then the YP is put back on the waitlist and another one is immediately chosen to fill the vacancy.
-If after two attempts we shall delete the application completely.
-There will be no reinstatement in the queue position once this has happened.
+If a parent does not respond to our email invitation to attend then the YP is put back on the waitlist and another one is immediately chosen to fill the vacancy.
+After two attempts we shall delete the application completely.
+There shall be no reinstatement in our database once this has happened.

 More information can also be found on – http://scouts.org.uk/get-involved/